Evo Morales: Third presidential term: 2014–2019

+In 2008, Morales stated that he would not stand in the 2014 general election, and the 2009 constitution placed a term limit of two consecutive presidential terms.
+However, a 2013 ruling by the Plurinational Constitutional Court held that Morales' first term did not count towards the term limit because it occurred before the new constitution's ratification, allowing Morales to run for a third term as president.
+After standing for re-election and proclaiming victory, Morales declared it "a triumph of the anti-colonialists and anti-imperialists" and dedicated his win to both Castro and Chávez.

 In early February 2016 there were rumors that Morales had had a child with a young woman, Gabriela Zapata Montaño, and had granted favors to the Chinese company that she worked for.
 Morales said that they had had a son who died in infancy, but that he had not granted any favors and had not been in contact with Zapata Montaño since 2007.
 The commission that investigated the issue concluded that Morales was not at fault.
 Zapata Montaño was later sentenced to ten years in prison for illegal financial behavior.

+In July 2018, Morales underwent emergency surgery to remove a tumor.

 Morales attended the swearing-in ceremony of Venezuela's president Nicolás Maduro for his second term on 10 January 2019.
 In April 2019, Morales condemned the arrest of WikiLeaks founder Julian Assange.